-I’d been dreaming about cinnamon rolls ever since making my garlic herb paleo dinner rolls.
-I figured it couldn’t be all that difficult to take that dough, fill it with sweet gooey maple cinnamon and raisins, then roll it up, cinnamon-bun style.
-But oh, I was half right about that and half wrong.
-Let me explain…
+I’d been dreaming about cinnamon rolls ever since making my garlic herb Paleo dinner rolls.
+These Paleo cinnamon rolls are filled with sweet gooey maple cinnamon and raisins, then rolled cinnamon-bun style.

 Below, you’ll see the “stages” of the dough.
 The top left photo is the dough after mixing and before chilling and the top right shows it after chilling for 15 minutes in the fridge.